-You need to install nano to use its functionality and all the resources it is providing to you.
+You need to install nano to use its functionality and all the resources it provides.
 Nano is usually enabled by default in most Linux distributions, but if it isn't, use the following commands to install it:

 - In the Debian/Ubuntu system, use the command:

 - In the CentOS/Fedora system, use the command :

 If there is a huge text with many lines, it isn't easy to scroll down the path and go to the last line in nano.
 Nano provides a perfect solution for it.
 The following guide will tell you how to go to the end of the file in nano.

 How to Move the End of the Line in Nano?
 [Go to End of File]